ika-rwth-aachen/omega_format/doc/specification.md

 For all subtypes that can be used if desired to provide more additional information if it is known, this field should be left empty (0x0 or 0x2 in hdf5 dataset) to show that no subtype is provided for that entity this field should be left empty (0x0 or 0x2 in hdf5 dataset).

 ### 2.3 IDs
 All objects in the format have an id through their placement within the file.
 Counting begins with ‘0’.
 Ids of nested objects such as, e.g., signs that belong to a road are only unambiguous if not only providing the id of the sign (through its position in the file), but also the id of the road (through its position in the file).
 This means ids for subgroups or subsubgroups are always tuples.
-The degree by which the ids are nested can be determined by the entries in the columns ‘Group’, ‘Subgroup’ and ‘Subsubgroup’ in the signal list in the excel file.
+The degree by which the ids are nested can be determined by the entries in the columns ‘Group’, ‘Subgroup’ and ‘Subsubgroup’ in the signal list.
+RoadUsers have an 'RU' as a prefix in the id and MiscObjects a 'M'.

 ### 2.4 Temporary Modifications
 It is to be expected that the data format will be used for data measured at recurring intersections etc. Therefore, the Road format can be reused when measuring data on streets that have already been modelled before.
 In order to be able to reuse this description, the possibility is given to add temporary modifications in case, e.g., road work is present during one recording.
 This idea sticks closely to the idea of Layer 3 of the 6-Layer Model for environment description.
 Layer 3 information can be used as an additional component that can be “pinned on top” of the “usual” road description (Layer 1 and 2).